Brain Chains as Topological Signatures for Alzheimer's Disease: Graph Edge Filtrations

 We consider a simple graph $G$ with vertex set $V = \{v_i\}$ with $|V|=N$ vertices and edge set $E = \{e_{ij} = \{v_i,v_j\}\}$ with $|E|=M$ edges.
 For the purposes of this section and the following section, we will consider $G$ to be the complete graph on $V$.
 A similar analysis can be applied to non-complete graphs, but the direct construction presented in Section \ref{sec:pe-quotient-construction} only applies to complete graphs.
 We examine the poset of spanning subgraphs of $G$, $SS\left(G\right)$, i.e. those subgraphs $S \subseteq G$ containing all of the vertices in $V$, partially ordered by subgraph inclusion.
 This poset is isomorphic to the power set of $E$, $\mathcal{P}\left(E\right)$.
 This spanning subgraph poset is graded by Euler characteristic $L = N-|E(S)|$, or equivalently, since $V$ is fixed, graded by the number of edges, $|E(S)|$, where we have denoted the edge set of a subgraph $S$ as $E(S)$.
 We denote this strict partial ordering relation with $\prec$, with $\lessdot$ denoting the covering relation, i.e. $a$ ``is covered by" $b$, $a\lessdot b$ if and only if $a \prec b$, and there does not exist $c$ such that $a \prec c \prec b$, which in our case, $a \lessdot b$ is equivalent to $a \subset b$ and $|E(b)\setminus E(a)|=1$.

-We seek to understand and quantitatively compare the possible routes of propagation through $G$, thus we define \emph{edge filtrations}. \begin{defin}[Edge Filtration] An \emph{edge filtration} $\mathcal{F}=S_0\subset S_1\subset ... \subset S_M$ of $G$ is a sequence of spanning subgraphs of $G$ such that $E(S_0) = \{\}$, $S_M=G$, and $|E\left(S_i\right)\setminus E\left(S_{i-1}\right)| = 1$ \end{defin} Equivalently, edge filtrations are maximal chains in $SS\left(G\right)$, i.e. they are totally ordered subsets of $SS\left(G\right)$ such that no element can be added without $\mathcal{F}$ ceasing to be totally ordered.
+We seek to understand and quantitatively compare the possible routes of propagation through $G$, thus we define \emph{edge filtrations}. \begin{defin}[Edge Filtration] An \emph{edge filtration} $\mathcal{F}=S_0\subset S_1\subset ... \subset S_M$ of $G$ is a sequence of spanning subgraphs of $G$ such that $E(S_0) = \{\}$, $S_M=G$, and $S_{i-1}\lessdot S_i,\,\forall i\in\{1,...,M\}$. \end{defin} Equivalently, edge filtrations are maximal chains in $SS\left(G\right)$, i.e. they are totally ordered subsets of $SS\left(G\right)$ such that no element can be added without $\mathcal{F}$ ceasing to be totally ordered.
 Any edge filtration can be represented by a permutation $\Xi$ of the edge set, since the edge sets of the subgraphs in this filtration are partial unions of this permutation.
 Given $\mathcal{F}$, $\Xi\left(\mathcal{F}\right)$ can be recovered by taking successive set differences;

+For convenience, we use the notation $\Xi = \{e_1,e_2,\dots,e_M\}$, in lieu of \eqref{eqn:edge_permutation}, to represent an edge permutation.
 We seek to rigorously compare the similarity of two edge filtrations $\mathcal{F}_1$, and $\mathcal{F}_2$, which we can do indirectly through their associated edge set permutations.
 These permutations can be compared through Kendall's $d_K$ metric \cite{Kendall_1983}: \begin{defin}[Kendall's $d_K$] Let $\Xi_1, \Xi_2$ be permutations of $E$, and let $\sigma$ be the element of the permutation group $S_{M}$ satisfying

 Kendall's $d_K\left(\Xi_1,\Xi_2\right)$ is defined to be the length of the minimal representation of $\sigma$ in terms of adjacent transpositions. \end{defin} The distance $d_K\left(\Xi_1,\Xi_2\right)$ is equivalently given as the number of operations to transform $\Xi_1$ into $\Xi_2$ using bubble sort, and is equal to the number of discordant pairs in $\Xi_1$ and $\Xi_2$.
 Kendall's $d_K$ satisfies all the axioms of a metric, hence we can use it as a means of comparing the similarity of two permutations of a set.
 We therefore extend the definition of $d_K$ to compare edge filtrations: